bimspot/bcf-toolkit/README.md

  * the source bcf file or json folder
  * the target bcf file or json folder

-The json representation is one file for every Markup, while the BCF format is a zipped file as per the standard.
+The json representation is one file for every `Markup`, while the BCF format is a zipped file as per the standard.

 ```